addy-ai/langdrive/README.md

 Create a chatbot using Google Drive.

 This repo comes with a built-in Chatbot UI for easy 1-click [deployment](#1-click-deploy).
-Developers can install this repo via NPM to handle only backend functions.
-It provides code to both handle backend requests and the accompanying chatbot UI to issue the requests.
-Individuals may use a free instance of this service by vising addy-ai.com.
-Individual contributors can fork a copy, or contribute a PR, by following the instructions (and documentation) below.
-Google [OAuth2](https://developers.google.com/identity/protocols/oauth2) keys are required to run your own instance (create credentials for a web app oAuth).
+Developers can install this repo via NPM for use in node.
+Individuals may use a free deployed instance of this service by vising addy-ai.com.
+ChatGPT, HuggingFace, or more LLM Google [OAuth2](https://developers.google.com/identity/protocols/oauth2) keys are required to run your own instance (create credentials for a web app oAuth).
 Read our tutorial on OAuth2 on our [blog](https://addy.beehiiv.com/).

 ## 1 CLICK DEPLOY